sak96/tauri-plugin-sharetarget/README.md

 }
 ```

+### Caveats
-Unfortunately, multiple shares are not supported right now.
-PR welcome !
+Unfortunately, multiple files in a single share intent are not supported right now.
+PRs welcome !